MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 There are APIs that internally depend on existence of these APIs, which consequently aren't supported in a desktop app.
 These APIs generally have a static `GetForCurrentView` method.
 For example [UIViewSettings.GetForCurrentView](/uwp/api/Windows.UI.ViewManagement.UIViewSettings.GetForCurrentView).

 For more information on affected APIs as well as workarounds and replacements for these APIs, please see [WinRT API changes for desktop apps](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/winrt-apis-for-desktop.md)

-### Known issues

-- Alt+F4 does not close desktop app windows.

-- The [UISettings.ColorValuesChanged Event](/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged) and [AccessibilitySettings.HighContrastChanged Event](/uwp/api/windows.ui.viewmanagement.accessibilitysettings.highcontrastchanged) are no longer supported in desktop apps.
-This may cause issues if you are using it to detect changes in Windows themes.

-- Previously, to get a CompositionCapabilities instance you would call [CompositionCapabilites.GetForCurrentView()](/uwp/api/windows.ui.composition.compositioncapabilities.getforcurrentview).
-However, the capabilities returned from this call were *not* dependent on the view.
-To address and reflect this, we've deleted the GetForCurrentView() static in this release, so now you can create a [CompositionCapabilties](/uwp/api/windows.ui.composition.compositioncapabilities) object directly.

-- Acrylic brush renders transparent.

-- Due to a C#/WinRT issue, subscribing to some framework element events and page navigation can cause memory leaks.

-- There are other C#/WinRT issues that you may encounter in this release, such as GC/ObjectDisposedExceptions, marshaling value and nullable types (TimeSpan, IReference<Vector3>, etc).
-  - These will be fixed in the upcoming  .NET 5 SDK servicing release that ships in mid-April.
-You can pick up this update by downloading and installing it explicitly (e.g., in build pipelines) or implicitly via Visual Studio update.

 ## WinUI 3 Controls Gallery